kaw393939/webdev_one_group_project/readme.md

 **Unlike Previous Assignments I will keep this repository as the "master" so that  I can update t for everyone over the next 3 weeks.
 You will still use GitHub classroom; however, you will be writing your own tests and maintaining this repository for the entire project that will span the next 3 weeks**

-### [Click Here to Accept The GitHub Classroom Assignment](https://classroom.github.com/a/i_kI1M2b) - The first person in your group will need to create the group and they should name it your course number and section i.e. IS218-850-teamA
+### [Click Here to Accept The GitHub Classroom Assignment](https://classroom.github.com/a/i_kI1M2b) - The first person in your group will need to create the group and they should name it your course number, section, and group  i.e. IS218-850-teamA

 ## Project Learning Objectives